jnappy/git-and-github-practice/dat_prework.md

         - If you get stuck, try reading the [documentation](http://docs.continuum.io/anaconda/install.html).
 4. [ ] Test for Successful Install
     - Test that Anaconda is installed correctly by opening a Terminal window and entering:

-      '''ipython notebook'''
+    ```ipython notebook```
 If successful, in a few moments, your browser should open to a window titled "Jupyter."

 ### Start Practicing (Optional)
 Here are a few resources that will help introduce you to some commonly used syntax and tools.